jojozhuang/jojozhuang.github.io/_posts/2016-02-21-data-persistence-with-jpa-and-eclipselink.md

 ```sh
 docker run --detach --name=jpamysql --publish 11020:3306 jpa-mysql:0.1
 ```
 You will see that mysql container is running now.
 And note the ip address and port.
-We will use it to configure the database connection in eclipse.
+We will use them to configure the database connection in eclipse.
 ![MIME Type](/public/pics/2016-02-21/kitematic.png)

 ## 6. Making Changes to JPA Project